-Lastly, during the period 2015-22 on average 36% of firms indicated that they adopted none of the FWAs listed above, but some other type.
+Lastly, during the period 2015-22 on average 36% firms indicated that they adopted none of the FWAs listed above, but some other type.
 The proportion of these firms fluctuates from a peak of 45% in 2016 to a minimum of 28% in 2020.

-Overall, it is clear to see that the COVID-19 pandemic in 2020 led to a drop in the number of firms offering each type of FWAs, and a recovery of the pattern pre-pandemic since 2021.
+Overall, it is clear to see that the COVID-19 pandemic in 2020 led to a drop in the number of firms offering each type of flexible working arrangements, and a recovery of the pattern pre-pandemic since 2021.
 However, when we look at the proportion of Scottish firms offering FWAs out of the total firms with employees, we unveil an interesting fact: while the average proportion of firms offering any FWAs is 75% over the period, the pandemic led to a spectacular increase in firms offering FWAs, with 99% of them doing so.
 This fact might seem to contradict the drop in the proportion of firms offering each single type of flexible work contract, but since each firm can offer more than one type of FWAs, this signifies that firms in Scotland responded to the pandemic with a reduction in types of contracts offered by each firm, but at the same time nearly all firms adapted to the exceptional circumstances by adopting some forms of FWAs.
 This result might also be driven by the extent to which each contract type is adopted across industries and job types, which were impacted differently by the pandemic (Forbes et al., 2020; Cullen et al., 2021).
-It is also clear that the pandemic shifted the working practices of Scottish SMEs since in the two years pre-pandemic 70-71% of SMEs adopted FWAs, but in 2021 and 2022 this percentage settled at 75-76% after the jump to 99% during 2020.